Angeline N. Beltsos, MD ￼

 In clinical practice for over twenty years, Dr. Guy Ringler has developed a large international referral practice due to his excellent patient rapport and expertise in IVF, surrogacy, and gay family building.
 As one of the world’s first fertility doctors to help gay men become fathers through egg donation and surrogacy, Dr. Ringler has been recognized by the American Fertility Association (AFA) with an Achievement Award.
 He regularly lends his voice to the public conversation about gay family-building as a spokesperson for GLAAD and a contributor to the Huffington Post.
 Dr. Ringler has worked closely with the AFA to increase public awareness of fertility options for people with HIV, and he has helped many HIV-positive people have children through assisted reproduction.
 Dr. Ringler is on the advisory board of Men Having Babies and lives in Los Angeles with his husband, Mark Rios.

-Megan founded Surro Connections after seeing first-hand the need for this unique company both Domestic and Internationally.
-Megan is directly involved with every Intended Parent and Surrogate Mother who becomes a part of Surro Connections.
-Megan is the mother of 3 beautiful children, 1 born through IVF and has been a Gestational Surrogate for other three families as well.
-Her experience in deeply rooted careers after graduating with her MBA in both Business Administration and Accounting were not nearly as fulfilling as the work she does today with each individual involved in Surro Connections.
-She has also met all qualifications to be a Mediator within the State of Oregon.
+Megan founded Surro Connections after seeing first-hand the need for a more unique surrogacy agency for all family types.
+Her vision & leadership are the heart of our organization.
+It is her commitment and passion that truly serves as the foundation of our agency approach.
+It is our goal to give each party the focus and attention they deserve through this very personal process.
+She has both a professional and personal investment in your experience, ensuring your comfort, regardless of the services provided.
+Megan is passionate and eager to see your dreams of a growing family come true, and also has great appreciation for the women giving the gift of Surrogacy.
+Megan is the mother of 3 beautiful children, 1 born through IVF, and has been a Gestational Surrogate for three other families as well.
+Her experience in deeply rooted careers after graduating with her MBA in both Business Administration and Accounting, were not nearly as fulfilling as the work she does today with each individual involved in Surro Connections.